Aum Som Somaya Namah

 Because Chandra lagna = the basis of human compassion-seeking feeling-nature, life-partnership is particularly vulnerable and sensitive to imbalance in the psychic expectations and emotional behaviors of the partners.
 Thus 6th-from is an especially karmic angle in marriage and negotiating to bring this at-birth imbalance into better harmony can place the native into a temporary condition of relatively powerless "emotional servitude".

-For male-female partnerships,the 6th-from angle resembles Budha.
+For male-feminine partnerships,the 6th-from angle resembles Budha.
 The Kumara is a friend of Shani and Zukra but Budha dislikes Guru.
 Thus 6th-from = a fairly easy placement for the feminine harmonizing energy of Shani and Zukra.
 However the 6th-from angle is less suitable for Ravi-like male self-centered energy of Guru.
 Therefore the situation is different for male vs female perspectives, and it is different between the first vs second marriages for the female.

 RULER of 6th-from-Chandra by Rashi